ehrrsn7/procedural-programming/cs/Unit-0/README.md

 Strictly speaking, the sole purpose of a recipe is to give the cook the necessary information to create a dish.
 However, sometimes other developers also need to be able to read and understand what the code is trying to do.
 In other words, it is often useful to answer “why” questions as well as “how” questions.
 We use comments to address “why” questions.

 Comments are notes placed in a program that are not read by the compiler.
 They are meant to make the program more human-readable and easier to adjust.
-There are two commenting styles in Java: line and block comments.
+There are two commenting styles in C#: line and block comments.

 ### Line comments